vdhooftcompmet/group-website/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](./LICENSE)

 We as the Van der Hooft Computational Metabolomics Group wanted to have a free, accessible, and easy to maintain website on which we could share our team, mission statement, and research.
 To this end, we have created [a GitHub Pages website](https://vdhooftcompmet.github.io/).
 Now we would like to share a template of our website with you.
-Go through the following sections set up your own group website.
+Go through the following sections to set up your own group website.

+We are curious about your feedback and don't forget to share your custom implementation with us!

 ---